Jeonkwan/lightsail-proxy/README.md

 ## `tf_action.sh` Helper Script 🤖

+Before running any helper command, double-check that the tfvars file you plan to use sets `proxy_solution` to the intended value.
 The script streamlines Terraform workflows with safety checks:

 - **Workspace validation** – Ensures the active workspace matches the `.tfvars` file you target.
 - **Init wrapper** – Keeps providers pinned via `.terraform.lock.hcl` by default and only upgrades when you export `TF_UPGRADE=true`.